Find DIY bicycle repair tools on JensonUSA.com

 Another annoying problem that many cyclists face is that creaking sound that resonates whenever they pedal.
 Although this is not a serious problem, it can still cause the rider to feel a bit worried for fear of the pedal loosening or giving away.

 The common solution to this problem is tightening those crank arm bolts by using a wrench.
+If this doesn't solve the problem, then you'll have to get more tools and remove the arm.
+Apply some grease on the spindle, and put the arm back.

 Note: removing the arms can be tricky and even though you loosen the chain then they might still be stuck in place.
 There's some tools to help you remove the arm, buy most people don't really own one of those tools.
 In that case you can grab a piece of wood and a hammer, place the wood piece on the opposite side of the crank and hit it in a way that it pushes the crank out.